visit-dav/visit/src/doc/gui_manual/Quantitative/Query.rst

     contribution for each cell.
 If the plot's variable is indeed a true density variable, then the result will be the center-of-mass.
-If the plot's variable is not a true density variable (e.g. temperature), the results may be nonsensical.
+If the plot's variable is not a true density variable (e.g. temperature), the result may be nonsensical.
 If the plot's variable is constant over the whole object, the result will be a centroid (geometric center).
 If the query is performed on a Mesh or FilledBoundary plot, constant density will be assumed and the result will be a centroid.
 The results are printed to